 Alexander joined Watsi on February 2nd, 2018.
-Four months ago, Alexander became the 5355th member to automatically support a new Watsi patient every month.
-Since then, 200 more people have become monthly donors!
-Alexander's most recent donation supported U Chit, a monk from Burma, to remove bladder stones.
+Ten months ago, Alexander became the 5355th member to automatically support a new Watsi patient every month.
+Since then, 597 more people have become monthly donors!
+Alexander's most recent donation supported Bres, a vegetable farmer from Cambodia, to fund mastoidectomy ear surgery.

 U Chit is a 55-year-old man from Myawaddy Township, Karen State, Burma.
 He divorced his wife seven years ago and has two daughters and three sons.
 His youngest daughter lives with his ex-wife in Yangon and their other children live in Myawaddy Township.
 In March 2019, he entered into monkhood.
 Now, he receives alms from laypeople and from his children.
 In February 2019, U Chit began to experience back pain and a burning sensation when urinating.
 To treat his symptoms, he bought medication from a nearby pharmacy.
 However, after taking the medicine, he did not feel any better.
 He later went to a local clinic where he received more medication for his symptoms.
 They suggested that he go to Myawadday Hospital to receive an ultrasound scan.
 However, he did not go to the hospital because he did not think he would be able to pay for the cost of the scan.
 Instead, he continued taking the medicine that the doctor had prescribed.
 Unfortunately, his pain when urinating did not get better.
 Finally, U Chit decided to visit Mae Tao Clinic (MTC), where he got his hernia treated four years ago, to seek treatment.
 U Chit arrived at MTC on April 24th, 2019, where an ultrasound scan revealed that he had a bladder stone.
 The next day, he was sent to Mae Sot Hospital (MSH) where he received an injection and oral medication.
 On May 16th, 2019, he received an Intravenous Pyelogram (IVP) test for further investigation.
 After the IVP test, the doctor told him that he requires surgery and is scheduled for 20th November 2019.
 Currently, U Chit experiences back pain and he continues to feel a burning sensation when urinating.
 Aside from his concerns about his condition, he is worried about financial problems because he is a monk and does not have a regular income.
 U Chit likes reading Buddhist texts and newspapers in his free time.
 He said, “I want to cure my condition as soon as possible and I would like to focus on religious activities.
 After I am cured, I also would like to help find treatment for my daughter who has suffered from a stroke.”